robots4life/luscious-lucia/username-password-prisma-sqlite/README.md

 			// https://lucia-auth.com/reference/lucia/interfaces/authrequest#setsession
 			// store the session on the locals object and set session cookie locals.auth.setSession(session);

-			// THIS IS VERY IMPORTANT
-			// if we do not return any data from the form action
-			// the load function for this page will not re-run
-			// and thus not re-direct the authenticated user to the profile page return {};
 		} catch (e) {
 			if (
 				e instanceof LuciaError &&